The best marketing doesn’t feel like marketing. – Tom Fishburne.

 How much money should you spend on your overall marketing efforts?

-This question puzzles many SMB owners, especially since they’re usually strapped for cash and can’t exactly splurge on fancy commercials and ads.
+This question puzzles many a small business owner, especially since they’re usually strapped for cash and can’t exactly splurge on fancy commercials and ads.

 According to the recent Gartner CMO Survey, marketing budgets hovered around, on average, 11.2% of company revenues in 2018.
 CMOs expressed optimism regarding the growth of their budgets in 2019, despite global uncertainty – even though the Irish economy could suffer a 7% GDP hit due to Brexit.

-Your decision pretty much boils down to 3 factors:
+Your decision about an average marketing budget pretty much boils down to 3 factors:

-- Is your business established?
-If your company is still bordering upon obscurity, then it’s a good idea to spend more and put it in the spotlight.
+Is your business established?
+If your company is still bordering upon obscurity, then it’s a good idea to spend more marketing dollars and put it in the spotlight to attract more customers.

-- What’s your industry?
-Research how much your direct competitors are spending.
+What’s your industry?
+Research how much your direct competitors are spending on their marketing costs.

-- How much can you afford?
-Don’t spread yourself too thin and risk jeopardizing your financial stability, especially now that there are numerous affordable and yet effective marketing tactics.
+How much can you afford?
+Don’t spread yourself too thin and risk jeopardizing your financial stability, especially now that there are numerous affordable and yet effective marketing tactics that can deliver a positive ROI.

 Here are a couple of methods that can help you set your marketing budget:

-- Revenue percentage.
-Based on this approach, new companies should allocate 12-20% of their gross revenue to marketing.
+Revenue percentage.
+Based on this approach, new companies should allocate 12-20% of their gross revenue on marketing.
 Too much?
 It’s certainly a significant amount, but you need to reach your target audience and inform them about your product.
-The thing is, young enterprises need to attract new leads, establish their brand, and build a reputation.
+The thing is, young enterprises need to attract new customers, establish their brand, and build a reputation.
 Naturally, all these activities come with a hefty price tag.
-But, once you achieve these objectives and develop your company, you can bring down your budget to 6-12% of your gross revenue.
-One of the benefits of this method is that it allows your budget to grow together with your business, thus additionally expanding your presence and brand awareness.
+But, once you achieve these objectives and develop your company, you can bring down your budget to 6-12% of your total revenue.
+One of the benefits of this method is that it allows your budget based on revenue to grow together with your business, thus additionally expanding your presence and brand awareness.
 However, if your margins are below the range of 10-12%, or if you’re operating at a loss, this method isn’t the best solution.

 Allocating Across Different Marketing Channels